Mobilizing donors for the safeguarding of the intangible cultural heritage helps UNESCO to strengthen the scope and impact of its programmes.

 The States having ratified the Convention make an annual obligatory contribution, corresponding to 1% of their contribution to the regular budget of UNESCO.

-Statement of assessed contributions to the Fund:
+Assessed contributions to the Fund: 30 April 2015

 Voluntary supplementary contributions